 How Do You Know If You Need Better Strategic Conversations?

-If you find your leadership team having long, redundant, tangential, shallow, narrow or vertical conversations, you probably need to improve your leaders’ ability to hold better strategic conversations – especially when the stakes are high.
+If you find your leadership team having long, redundant, tangential, shallow, narrow or vertical communications, you probably need to improve your leaders’ ability to hold better strategic conversations – especially when the stakes are high.
 For example, a recent client ran a two-day strategy retreat with their global executive team to make some critical decisions regarding target clients, account growth, acquisitions, resource allocation and work quality.

 While it sounds pretty straightforward for a group of experienced and smart leaders, they were not prepared to hold a complex, fast-moving and collaborative strategic conversation.
-Instead, they went down rabbit holes, debated myopic details, made erroneous assumptions, crossed personal boundaries and rehashed previous discussions.
+Instead, they went down rabbit holes, debated myopic details, made erroneous assumptions, crossed personal boundaries, and rehashed previous discussions.

 Needless to say the CEO was frustrated.
 He went to great lengths and expense to bring his top team together to address their biggest challenges and did not get the outcome he desired.